 FOOTPRINT - Most tents don’t come with a footprint these days and many lightweight backpackers view them as unnecessary.
 The main benefit of a footprint is adding durability to the floor of your tent.
 A footprint will protect your tent floor from abrasion, so it will last longer and need fewer repairs.
 If you’re willing to carry some extra weight to extend the life of your tent, consider picking up a footprint.

 BUYING ONLINE - Check the seller's return policy before you buy, but you can almost always return an unused tent within a certain timeframe after purchasing.
-I recommend buying your top choice, testing it at home, and returning/exchanging it if it doesn’t feel quite right.
-I’ve been buying lightweight tents online for years and I’ve yet to have a single problem.
+We recommend buying your top choice, testing it at home, and returning or exchanging if it doesn’t feel quite right.
+We’ve been buying lightweight tents online for years and We’ve yet to have a single problem.

-We're currently working on the detailed write ups for these tents and I hope to post them soon.
+We're currently working on the detailed write ups for these tents and we hope to post them soon.
 Please look through the following top pick list while work on the product detail sections.
-Thanks for your patience and understanding.

 BEST ULTRALIGHT TARPS & TENTS OF 2018